kbgassaway/DADA/final.md

 ![5](5.JPG)
 <br><br>

-Back in the file manager, I still didn't see the .secret folder.
+Back in the file manager, I didn't see the .secret folder.
 I checked the Show Hidden Files option and the folder appears.
 We can see the subdirectories as well.

 ![6](6.JPG)
 <br><br>